Top

 • Combing or brushing too frequently

-Over styling, particularly when it requires a lot pulling and intense hold, can also cause hair loss.
+Over-styling, particularly when it requires a lot of pulling and intense hold, can also cause hair loss.
 Wearing hair curlers too tight or styling hair in tight ponytails or buns can make your hair fall out.

 Alopecia Areata